DigitalPublishingToolkit/TOD29GOODDATA/md/11chapter7.md

-suspected to be Gulenists and reporting them to authorities.[^07chapter7_57] Drawing on moral panic theory, we can see that the coup attempt has acted as a trigger event and the GM have been effectively declared the folk devils --'a category of people who, presumably, engage in evil practices and are blamed for menacing a society's culture, way of life, and central values' in the aftermath.[^07chapter7_58] AKP government took advantage of public *concern* in the aftermath of the coup attempt aimed to
+suspected to be Gulenists and reporting them to authorities.[^07chapter7_57] Drawing on moral panic theory, we can see that the coup attempt has acted as a trigger event and the GM have been effectively declared the folk devils -'a category of people who, presumably, engage in evil practices and are blamed for menacing a society's culture, way of life, and central values' in the aftermath.[^07chapter7_58] AKP government took advantage of public *concern* in the aftermath of the coup attempt aimed to